How Can Knowledge Help Us Prevent Confrontation?

-Global Politics and Communication is an interdisciplinary and innovative Master’s degree programme that addresses the key challenges of globalisation from the perspective of media and communication studies, organisation research and global political economy.
-The programme emphasises developing your critical thinking, a necessary skill in many careers.
+Global Politics and Communication is an interdisciplinary and innovative Master’s degree program that addresses the key challenges of globalization from the perspective of media and communication studies, organization research and global political economy.
+The program emphasizes developing your critical thinking, a necessary skill in many careers.

-- Providing you with advanced knowledge of global political economy, relationships between the media and the development of democracy, and linkages between governance, organisations and communication
+- Providing you with advanced knowledge of global political economy, relationships between the media and the development of democracy, and linkages between governance, organizations, and communication.

-- Empowering you to assess how politics and the media are linked to the forces of globalisation
+- Empowering you to assess how politics and the media are linked to the forces of globalization.

-- Preparing you to engage in public discussions and develop critical reasoning and argumentation skills that are equally important in academia, public organisations and the private sector
+- Preparing you to engage in public discussions and develop critical reasoning and argumentation skills that are equally important in academia, public organizations and the private sector.